appbaseio/esc/searchbar/searchbar.md

 }'
 ```

 We just added a custom analyzers.
-The `_settings` endpoint can be used for adding one more custom analyzers.
+The `_settings` endpoint can be used for adding one or more custom analyzers.

 ## Defining Mappings

-Here we will use two fields and two subfields of each field.
+Here we will use two fields and two subfields each of these fields.
 These subfields are useful to store the same data in a different manner. `city` field is useful to index the cities with the default analyzer of Elasticsearch.

 `city_autocomplete` subfield is useful for the auto completion feature.
 It index the data using `case_insensitive` analyzer and with type **completion**.